semuconsulting/pyspartn/.github/ISSUE_TEMPLATE/bug_report.md

 Steps to reproduce the behaviour:
 1. Any relevant device configuration (if other than factory defaults).
-2. Any causal rtcm command input(s).
+2. Any causal SPARTN command input(s).

 **Expected Behaviour**